Ever notice those strange, orange-brown patches of dead grass on your lawn in autumn and winter? Chances are you’ve got Fusarium patch disease.

 4. Baking Soda

 Baking soda has helped many homeowners tackle fungal disease issues, including lawn diseases.
-Therefore, I’d recommend giving it a try as a DIY treatment for fusarium patch disease on your lawn.
+Therefore, I recommend giving it a try as a DIY treatment for Fusarium patch disease on your lawn.

-To treat fusarium patch disease with baking soda, mix 4 tablespoons of baking soda with 1 gallon of water.
+To treat Fusarium patch disease with baking soda, mix 4 tablespoons with 1 gallon of water.

 Apply this homemade Fusarium lawn treatment to your lawn, golf greens, and other areas.
-Spay it, especially where you see the distinctive yellow or brown patches.
+Spray it, especially where you see the distinctive yellow or brown patches.

-Spray it on with a pump sprayer or sprinkling can, coating the grass blades thoroughly.
+Spray it on with a pump sprayer or a sprinkling can, thoroughly coating the grass blades.

 5. Avoid Walking on or Mowing the Lawn